 If I can ever afford it one day I would love to be able to have my loft turned into a living, working space.
-But do I want it as an office or a man-cave?
-Or am I just being selfish and should turn it into a giant playroom for my little boy?
+But do I want it as an office or maybe a man-cave with a good quality large screen TV to watch moves on or just play games with?
+But maybe I just being selfish and should turn it into a giant playroom for my little boy.
 Today I thought we could all look at some ideas for loft conversions…

 10 – Small Things